-Now $\mathbb{L}^{A}T{E}X$ is not the universal response to all writing issues; as with everything there are definite pro's and con's.
-Since $\mathbb{L}^{A}T{E}X$ involves knowing a fair number of commands and understanding exactly how to use them, it is associated with a learning curve similar to that of learning a programming language.
+Now LATEX is not the universal response to all writing issues; as with everything there are definite pro's and con's.
+Since LATEX involves knowing, or at least have familiarity with, a fair number of commands and understanding how to use them, it is associated with a learning curve similar to that of learning a programming language.
 In fact, it is a programming language (Turing complete).
-It is therefore evident that it makes little sense to use $\mathbb{L}^{A}T{E}X$ for menial tasks such as writing a letter or a memo to colleagues or a list for making purchases, that is the realm of Word. $\mathbb{L}^{A}T{E}X$ comes into its own when the document is more complex.
+It is therefore evident that it makes little sense to learn LATEX for menial tasks such as writing a letter or a memo to colleagues or a list for making purchases, that is the realm of Word.
+LATEX comes into its own when the document is more complex such as a thesis or scientific paper.

-There are probably many different imaginable tasks where $LAT_EX$ is preferable, I will just mention a few.
-When you write a scientific article you greatly benefit from using $LAT_EX$ because you can clearly express, for example, complicated notation and mathematics, and it is also very likely that the journal accepts $LAT_EX$ manuscripts in their own journal format. $LAT_EX$ is also very useful when you try to write a long document, book or similar, where you need cross referencing, you may need to create a table of contents and perhaps an index; tools built into $LAT_EX$ .
+There are probably many different imaginable tasks where IATEX is preferable, I will just mention a few.
+When you write a scientific article you greatly benefit from using IATEX because you can clearly express, for example, complicated notation and mathematics.
+It is also very likely that the journal accepts IATEX manuscripts in their own journal format.
+IATEX is also very useful when you try to write a long document, book or similar, where you need cross referencing, you may need to create a table of contents and perhaps an index; tools built into IATEX.
 A third type of document is that which has to be formatted exactly the same time after time.
 This could, for example, be a report series from a project or organisation or from ongoing research.
 In all such instances, there is little competition.

-So the conclusion is that the more complex your writing task the more you will benefit from using IATEX.
-Another way to describe this is that what is difficult in Word is simple in IATEX and vice versa.
+So the conclusion is that the more complex your writing task the more you will benefit from using IAT_EX .
+Another way to describe this is that what is difficult in Word is simple in IAT_EX and vice versa.